Skip to content

 In an era where technology shapes the landscape of commerce, the prevalence of cyber negligence and cyberattacks pose a significant threat to businesses and individuals.
 Illinois has recognized the pressing need to address this growing concern, enacting laws and statutes designed to protect victims of cyber negligence.
 Understanding these legal frameworks is crucial for consumers and businesses to safeguard against potential threats and for individuals seeking justice for cyber-related harms.

 Illinois boasts a robust legal framework aimed at addressing cyber negligence and protecting victims.
-The state’s Personal Information Protection Act, known as PIPA, sets certain requirements for businesses handling sensitive personal data.
+Illinois’ data breach notification law includes the state’s Personal Information Protection Act, known as PIPA, which sets certain requirements for businesses handling sensitive personal data.
 Under PIPA, entities must implement reasonable security measures to protect personal information and promptly notify affected individuals in case of data breaches.
 PIPA was modified in 2017 to include a provision that further protects the consumer and requires data collectors in possession of Illinois residents’ personal information to “implement and maintain reasonable security measures to protect those records from unauthorized access, acquisition, destruction, use, modification, or disclosure.”

 Furthermore, the Biometric Information Privacy Act, or BIPA, is a significant piece of newer legislation that governs the collection and use of biometric data.
 The law requires entities to obtain explicit consent and establish protocols for handling such sensitive information.